 As highlighted by these common causes of truck accidents, a personal injury claim can pursue compensation from the trucking company, the truck driver, and/or a third party, such as the government, a contractor responsible for loading the cargo, or a distributor or manufacturer of defective truck parts.

-At Cellino Law, we have a team of skilled and experienced truck accident lawyers who will conduct a thorough investigation into your accident and identify any liable party.
+At Cellino Law, we have a team of skilled and experienced Buffalo truck accident lawyers who will conduct a thorough investigation into your accident and identify any liable party.

 Truck Accident Injuries

 A passenger car is no match for the sheer weight and size of a commercial truck.
 A fully loaded semi-truck can weigh over 80,000 pounds, while most cars typically weigh about 3,000 pounds.
 For this reason, the injuries suffered by the occupants of the car can be quite severe and are often fatal.
-Since there’s a high likelihood of the passengers suffering significant injuries, the trucking companies are required by law to have insurance policies with high policy limits.
+Since there’s a high likelihood of the passengers suffering catastrophic injuries, trucking companies are required by law to have insurance policies with high policy limits.

 At Cellino Law, we’ve represented many truck accident victims who suffered extensive personal injuries such as: